-Notebooks are a type of widget that allow showing one of multiple pages in an app, also colloquially referred to as "tab bars."
+Notebooks are a type of widget that lets apps show one of multiple pages (also colloquially referenced as "tab bars").

 A Static Notebook is a small set of unchanging tabs, commonly seen in preferences or settings screens.
 The tabs appear as linked buttons centered at the top of the content area.
 A Static Notebook should typically contain two to five tabs.

-A Dynamic Notebook is a way for an app to provide user-managable tabbing functionality, commonly seen in web browsers.
+A Dynamic Notebook is a way for an app to provide user-manageable tabbing functionality, commonly seen in web browsers.
 The tabs appear attached to the toolbar on their own tab bar above the relevant content.
-Tabs are able to be rearranged and closed and a "new tab" button is at the left ot the notebook widget.
+Tabs are able to be rearranged and closed, and a "new tab" button is at the start of the notebook widget.

 Iconography is a key part of elementary OS.
 Icons make up the majority of the UI that your user will be actively engaging with; they're what bring the system to life and cater to the powerful recognition engine of the human brain.